Snow White and the Huntsman: Development

 Evan Daugherty initially wrote the screenplay in 2003, when he was studying at NYU.
-At the time, reboots of fairy tales weren't a popular film genre and, according to Daugherty, "no one really knew what to do with it."
+At the time, gritty reboots of fairy tales were not a popular film genre and, according to Daugherty, "no one really knew what to do with it."
 More problems came when the release of Terry Gilliam's The Brothers Grimm (2005) flopped at the box office which caused potential buyers to be hesitant about the script.
 The script was finally greenlit after the success of Tim Burton's Alice in Wonderland (2010).

 Casting

-Film producers considered casting a lesser-known actress for the role of Snow White, with mention of Riley Keough, Felicity Jones, Bella Heathcote, Alicia Vikander, and Rachel Maxwell as possible picks.
+Film producers considered casting a lesser-known actress for the role of Snow White, with mention of Riley Keough, Felicity Jones, Bella Heathcote, Alicia Vikander, Lily Collins, and Rachel Maxwell as possible picks.
 This idea became less likely as known actresses Dakota Fanning and Kristen Stewart were later rumored to be short-listed for the role.
-On March 4, 2011 co-producer Palak Patel confirmed that Stewart was offered the role.
+On March 4, 2011, co-producer Palak Patel confirmed that Stewart was offered the role.
 Winona Ryder was initially considered to play Queen Ravenna, before the role went to Charlize Theron.
 Tom Hardy was supposedly first offered the role of Eric, the Huntsman, but turned down the offer.
 The role was then apparently offered to Michael Fassbender, and then Johnny Depp, but both claim to have declined it.
 Viggo Mortensen was said to have been in negotiations with Universal for the part, but supposedly turned down the role, too.
 It was claimed that Hugh Jackman was offered the role, but that he declined.
 In 2011, Thor star Chris Hemsworth was eventually cast in the role of the Huntsman.